nuitrcs/rnaseq_workshop/README.md

 # Study gene expression using RNA-seq analysis on Quest
-Thanks to Yoonie Joo who created these workshop materials on behalf of Research Computing for the Genomics Community at Northwestern.
+*Yoonie Joo created these workshop materials on behalf of Research Computing for the Genomics Community at Northwestern.*

 ### Table of Contents
 ### 1. Introduction to RNA-seq (Experimental design)